The Urban Socio-Spatial Development cluster focuses on the making of cities and the interactions with and transitions within cities.

 Dr. Maartje van Eerd | Senior Specialist in Housing & Social Development

-Maartje van Eerd is a Human Geographer by profession with extensive experience as researcher, trainer and advisor on housing and social development issues.
+Maartje van Eerd is a Human Geographer by profession with extensive experience as a researcher, trainer and advisor on housing and social development issues.
 She has conducted extensive research on resettlement projects, forced evictions and acquisition.

 photo by Mauro Mora on Unsplash.com